Mountain Mama Vacation Homes

 The mission of the ATC is to ensure that the Appalachian Trail stays protected and is advocated for so that every generation has the chance to enjoy the beauty of this American treasure.
 The ATC works hard to keep the trails managed and safe for hikers, as well as providing invaluable information to those considering the journey.

 In Harpers Ferry, you can find the headquarters in a very special location: the building that now houses the ATC was once the site of John Brown’s fort.
-Inside this historic building, visitors can chat with the friendly staff or even thru-hikers that are likely inside relaxing on the couch or picking up their mail full of supplies for their hike.
+Inside this historic building, visitors can chat with the friendly staff and thru-hikers who may be inside relaxing on the couch or picking up their mail full of supplies for their hike.

-The ATC headquarters has a small museum with exhibits on the Appalachian Trail, photos and logbooks of the thru-hikers that have visited, and a gift shop.
+The ATC headquarters has a small museum with exhibits about the Appalachian Trail, plus photos and logbooks of the thru-hikers that have visited, and a gift shop.
 This is a great place to visit during your time exploring Harpers Ferry.

 #bookdirect